 - Long-term solutions for storm water impacts must be considered.
-The past practice of full retention of storm water is problematic; it reduces quality of life while being an eyesore.
-It wastes otherwise developable land, and they become maintenance headaches down the road.
-Future development must be able to evacuate storm water, and the most likely raceway is the Alamosa (Hickory Jackson) Ditch.
-Discharge rights must be secured as a condition of annexation. - While completion of West Tenth Street and Craft Drive provides a good collector system, mutually supporting local streets must complement rather than conflict with these corridors. - Adequate recreational facilities must be incorporated into the development plans and annexation process for this area.
+The past practice of large storm water retention ponds is problematic.
+Large detention areas waste otherwise developable land and can become maintenance headaches down the road.
+Future development must provide for adequate storm water management with the most viable option being evacuation via the Alamosa (Hickory Jackson) Ditch.
+Discharge rights would need to be secured as a condition of annexation. - Require the annexing parties to provide an estimate of the utility demands to support the property and propose a means of meeting that anticipated demand.
+This must be addressed as part of the annexation agreement.
+The mitigation of adverse impacts to downstream sanitary lines and lift stations should likewise be addressed in the annexation agreement. - While completion of West Tenth Street and Craft Drive provide a good collector system, mutually supporting local streets must complement rather than conflict with these corridors. - Adequate recreational facilities must be incorporated into the development plans and annexation process for this area.